 This list is by no means exhaustive.
 If you feel you may be at risk, getting screened for HIV is the crucial first step to knowing your HIV status.
 Get yourself tested more frequently (or every 3 to 6 months) if you are engaging in any sexually risky behaviour.
 Knowing your status enables you to receive treatment early and prevent others from getting infected.

-You can get yourself tested for STIs or HIV/AIDS at most GP (General Practitioner) clinics, polyclinics, Department of the Sexually Transmitted Infections Control (DSC) clinic, and hospitals in Singapore.
+You can get yourself tested for STIs or HIV/AIDS at most GP (General Practitioner) clinics, polyclinics, Department of Sexually Transmitted Infections Control (DSC) clinic, and hospitals in Singapore.
 Most clinics offer routine HIV screening services, while some also offer rapid HIV testing.
 Rapid HIV tests produce very quick results.
 In approximately 20 minutes, you may be able to know your HIV status.
-To learn which clinics offer rapid test services, click here.
-HIV self-test kits are also available under the HIV self-testing pilot programme.
-For more information on the self-test kits, please visit this link.
+HIV self-test kits will be available for purchase at authorised retail pharmacies and the Action for AIDS (AfA) by end January 2025.

 You can identify clinics offering anonymous